Skip to content

 Once your design is ready, export it from Figma:

-1. select the frame you want to export
+1. Select the frame you want to export.

-2. open the WeWeb – Figma to no‑code plugin
+4. Select WeWeb – Figma to no-code.

-4. wait for the analysis to finish
+6. Wait for the analysis to finish.

 You now have a JSON export ready to paste into WeWeb.